 Established by the Cronin Family, John ‘72 and Timothy ‘79 to honor their father’s service to Austin.

-Established by the family in memory of Francis J. Cummings, father of two Austin graduates, grandfather of one graduate and grandfather of two current Austin students.
-Francis Cummings believed deeply in the value of Catholic education, encouraging all his children to attend Catholic schools.
+Established by the family in memory of Francis J. Cummings, father of two Austin graduates, grandfather of two graduates, and grandfather of one current student, Francis Cummings believed deeply in the value of Catholic education, encouraging all his children to attend Catholic schools.